 Qionglin Civil Defense Museum Introduction

-Qionglin Village was one of the villages that assisted the military during the wartime, with its village office serving as part of the command center.
-After the war ended, the later generations sought to commemorate this history and help the public better understand the historical remnants of the war, leading to the construction of the Qionglin Battle Museum.
-Inside the museum, there is a 1,355-meter-long underground tunnel, which was expanded and upgraded starting in 1976 to enhance civil defense works.
-The village office served as the central defense, with the tunnel extending to the north and south.
-The underground facility also included command posts, air raid shelters, bunkers, and tunnels connecting private residences.
+Qionglin Village was one of the villages that assisted the military during the War of Resistance, and the village office was part of the command center for operations.
+After the war, descendants built the Qionglin Battle Exhibition Hall to commemorate and help the public better understand the historical legacy of the war.
+The exhibition hall features an underground tunnel that is 1,355 meters long.
+To enhance civil defense facilities, work began in 1976 to expand and upgrade the tunnel.
+The village office served as the central defense, and the tunnel extends to the north and south.
+It also includes a command post connected to air-raid shelters, fortifications, and tunnels linked to private residences.
 Today, the Qionglin Tunnel has become a popular tourist attraction.
-A sign now stands at the exit, with the Qionglin Wind Lion God statue erected to ward off potential evil and strong winds.
+A statue of the Qionglin Wind Lion God now stands at the exit to ward off potential evils and strong winds.
 Accessible facilities include accessible restrooms, ramps, and parking spaces.